fbpx

 NEPAL

-Come… immerse yourself in the Land of the Thunder Dragon.
+Bhutan: The Land of the Thunder Dragon.

-Bhutan is awe-inspiring from the moment you start flying over the Himalayas and land in a breathtaking valley.
-The “Land of the Thunder Dragon” is as magical as it gets on our 10-day Bhutan Photo Tour and Cultural Adventure.
-A country where a handsome young Elvis look-a-like became King, cigarettes are illegal, chilies are a staple, rice is red, and protective erotic art is painted on houses, schools, and temple walls.
-A land that treasures Gross National Happiness more than Gross National Product.
+Join us on our 10-day Bhutan Photo Tour and Cultural Adventure and uncover the magical Land of the Thunder Dragon, nicknamed after its wild thunderstorms.
+Bhutan is awe-inspiring from the moment you fly over the Himalayas and step foot in one of its many breathtaking valleys.
+This is a country where chilies are a staple, rice is red, erotic art is painted on temple walls, and Gross National Happiness is treasured over Gross National Product.
 We will explore this small nation of about 750,000 people in the Eastern Himalayas, nestled between Tibet, China, and India.
 It has a unique government that has intentionally kept itself isolated from modernity.
-Bhutan’s extraordinary Buddhist sites and undisturbed traditional culture make it the last remaining great Himalayan kingdom, perfect to be photographed.

 Group Size